I sent out a newsletter last week asking life coaches how I could help them.

 Prospect: I’m not really sure, but I’m fairly unhappy with my job

 You: Cool I can help you with that, let me tell you a bit about me and how I work

 You: I have been coaching for 5 years and have worked with clients all over the world….blah, blah, blah…….I’m awesome…..blah,blah, blah….I trained with this company who you’ve never heard of….blah,blah, blah……I once had my photo taken with Oprah…..blah, blah, blah…….I love dolphins……blah, blah, blah……..My blog was featured in a list of 100 top Life Coaching blogs on some website you’ve never heard of……blah, blah, blah.

 You: Hello?
 Hello?
 Are you there?
 I haven’t told you about Boris, my pet beaver yet!

 Ok, so we both know that’s totally over the top and nobody would really drone on and on like that….hopefully.

 Yeh, they would actually and I have heard similar conversations.

 Often Life Coaches want to throw as much information at prospects as possible in case something they say sticks.

 But the reality is the prospect actually doesn’t really care about you per se.
-They are way more interested in know that you can help them and that you are listening to them.
+They are way more interested in knowing that you can help them and that you are listening to them.

 On a consult like this the client should be talking 75% of the time.
 UNLESS that is they ask you to tell them about your certifications, background, beaver handling skills etc.